No results for ""

 In the example above, the green variation has a high probability that the metric will measure 0.4 for any given context.
 In other words, if someone encounters the green variation, there's a high probability that the metric will measure 0.4 for that person.

-The variation with the highest probability to be best is highlighted above the probability report:
+The winning variation, based on probability to beat control and probability to be best, is highlighted above the probability chart:

 A funnel optimization experiment's winning variation.